 Scope: Manual Journal Entries (MJEs) are Journal Entries posted by a user/person and are not system triggered /automatic entries in the Enterprise Resource Planning (ERP) application (e.g. accounts payable (AP) or accounts receivable (AR) ledger posting).
 Manual Journal Entries are prepared by individuals to capture economic activities outside of sub-ledgers, i.e. directly in the general ledger.
-Manual journal entries are considered high-risk transactions; therefore they must be kept to a minimum.
-When used, proper process review and approval is in place as detailed below.
+When Manual Journal Entries (MJEs) are used, proper process review and approval is in place as detailed below.